AlejandraLLI/pds-2019/README.md

   - Downloading MoMA files -- *download_moma_data.sh*
   - Creating the virtual environment and installing python packages -- *create_pyenv_moma.sh*
   - Creating PostgreSQL user and database -- *create_user_db_moma.sh*
-  - Process the database -- *process_data.sh* though:
+  - Process the database -- *process_data.sh* through:
       - creating schemas,
       - creating raw tables,
       - loading data,
       - cleaning the database,
       - creating the semantic schema (with entities and events),
-      - creating the cohortS and labels
+      - creating the cohorts and labels
       - creating the features

 All these .sh files are executed with the pipeline.sh file.
 Therefore, to execute the complete workflow and be able to reproduce our project, you need to follow these steps: